-The Overwatch League Gains Six More Teams From Around The World
+The ‘Overwatch’ League Gains Six More Teams From Around The World

 On Friday, Blizzard announced that they will be adding an additional six teams to their roster.
 This addition will serve as an expansion to those already competing in the Overwatch League.
-Combined with the announcement of two new groups, this brings the total number of teams battling up from twelve to twenty.
+Combined with the announcement of two new groups, this brings the total number of teams battling up from 12 to 20.

-Comic Book reported that the teams will be backed by various groups from around the world, and we’ll be seeing more of those brand soon.
-Among them are Aquilini Group, a Canadian company that previous focused on hockey, and Bilibili, an influential Chinese esports company.
+Comic Book reported that the teams will be backed by various groups from around the world, and we’ll be seeing more of those brands soon.
+Among them are Aquilini Group, a Canadian company that previously focused on hockey, and Bilibili, an influential Chinese esports company.

 While you are allowed to pick which character you play as each round, much of your success relies on your own skills and the performance of your group.
 The randomized format makes it the ideal competitive game, as no two matches are the same.